 I was reading a great post on Dan Alatorre’s blog today, “3 Ways to Show a Text Conversation” (that’s no longer available).
 It was talking about how to write text messaging in our manuscripts.
 He presented several ways of accomplishing it, but after some research and feedback he felt only one was a truly worthwhile way.

 The problem with it, as Dan mentioned, is that there is no standard format for writing a text message conversation into a story.
 He suggested the best format possible be made the standard.
-Check out his post for more details and an acceptable method.

 I had a thought about what I would assume texting talk should look like when reading a story.
 Here’s my spin:

 What about offset like in the box without the box?
 You know?
 I’m going to write a quick story piece and insert a section of text talk to try to illustrate what I mean.